National Car Test: Procedure

-As of 2012, the fee for the NCT is €55 for a full test, and €28 for a re-test that requires testing equipment (e.g. emission levels, aiming of headlights, etc.).
+As of 2025, the fee for the NCT is €60 for a full test, and €40 for a re-test that requires testing equipment (e.g. emission levels, aiming of headlights, etc.).
 Re-tests that do not require the use of test equipment (such as obscured registration plate, faulty windscreen wiper, etc.) are free of charge.
-However, if a confirmed appointment is cancelled with less than five working days' notice (Mon. - Fri., not including the day of the test or the day you contact NCTS), or failure to show up for the test, a €22.00 surcharge will be applied when the car is next brought in for testing.
-A similar surcharge of €11.50 will apply in the case of a re-test.
+However, if a confirmed appointment is cancelled with less than five working days' notice (Mon. - Fri., not including the day of the test or the day you contact NCTS), or failure to show up for the test, a €24.00 surcharge will be applied when the car is next brought in for testing.
+A similar surcharge of €16 will apply in the case of a re-test.

 Upon successful completion of the test a valid NCT certificate is issued and this must be displayed on the front windscreen of the vehicle.

 A driver without a valid NCT on their car will incur three penalty points and a fine of €60, if paid within the first 28 days, and €90 if paid within the following 28 days.
 Thereafter, if the fine is not paid, a court appearance becomes mandatory and if convicted, five penalty points and a fine will be imposed by the court.
-This system was introduced on December 8, 2014, where previously all offenders were immediately faced with a mandatory court appearance and five penalty points upon conviction, in addition to a fine.
+This system was introduced on 8 December 2014, whereas previously all offenders were immediately faced with a mandatory court appearance and five penalty points upon conviction, in addition to a fine.
 Enforcement is the responsibility of the Garda Síochána.
 Local authorities can (in theory) refuse to issue a tax disc to a vehicle not having an NCT certificate and insurance companies could (in theory) declare cover for an untested (or failed) vehicle invalid.

 There are exemptions for certain categories of vehicles such as vintage cars (registered before 1980) and vehicles based permanently on some offshore Islands.

 NCTS centres are run by Applus Car Testing Services, who are independent of the motor industry.

 If applicants cannot get an NCT appointment within 28 days of applying for it, the test is undertaken free of charge.
 This is assuming that the applicant: